-Toolbar Button Action \$ Quick access to the Analyzer core windows such as Call Stack or Local Variables, plus the power features: • Profiling • Recording • Testpoints Simulation Create and edit a new Analyzer Script for a Package.
-2 Export Scripts.
+Toolbar Button Action ¥ • Quick access to the Analyzer core windows such as Call Stack or Local Variables, plus the power features: Profiling Recording Testpoints Simulation Create and edit a new Analyzer Script for the selected Package, under either Linux or Windows TM .
+Export Scripts.
 Export one or more Analyzer Scripts to an XML file, which can be used to import the scripts into another model.
 The 'Execution Analyzer: Export' dialog displays from which you select the script or scripts to export, followed by a prompt for the target file name and location.
 Import Scripts.

 Import one or more Analyzer Scripts into the current model from a previously exported XML file.
-The 'Browse Project' dialog displays, on which you select the Package into which to import the scripts, followed by a prompt for the source filename and location.
+The 'Find Package' dialog displays, on which you select the Package into which to import the scripts, followed by a prompt for the source filename and location.
 Execute the 'Build' command of the active script.
-Cancel the 'Build' command currently in progress.

-オ Execute the 'Run' command of the active script. ホノ Execute the 'Test' command of the active script. Ť Execute the 'Deploy' command of the active script.
+Cancel the 'Build' command currently in progress. Ŕ Execute the 'Run' command of the active script. Ŕı Execute the 'Test' command of the active script. ħ ::: Execute the 'Deploy' command of the active script.
 0 Display the Help topic for this window.